In Small Things Forgotten

 In Small Things Forgotten: An Archaeology of Early American Life was originally published in 1977 by anthropologist James Deetz.
 The book presents the idea that small objects can play big parts in an individual's life, and should therefore not be taken lightly in an archaeological investigation.
-The book is one of Deetz's most popular, and has become a staple piece of literature for those studying historical archaeology.
+The book is one of Deetz's most popular and has become a staple piece of literature for those studying historical archaeology.

 Authorial background

 James Fanto Deetz was an American anthropologist known for his work surrounding colonial New England and everyday Pilgrim life.
-Deetz was born in Cumberland, Maryland on February 8, 1930, and passed away on November 25, 2000 in Charlottesville, Virginia after a battle with pneumonia.
+Deetz was born in Cumberland, Maryland on February 8, 1930, and died on November 25, 2000, in Charlottesville, Virginia after a battle with pneumonia.

 His training in anthropology began at Harvard University where he graduated Phi Beta Kappa in 1957.
 He began teaching anthropology at Harvard while working for his PhD. which he would earn three years later.
 His interest in American colonialism was sparked when he became involved in an effort to reconstruct Plimoth Plantation, an outdoor museum meant to reveal the lives of Pilgrims in Plymouth, Massachusetts.
 While teaching at Harvard, Deetz led excavations with the intention of further exploring the lives of these individuals through their places of dwelling.

 Deetz was a part of the processual archaeology movement which arose in America during the 1960s, also known as "new archaeology".
 Spearheaded by anthropologist Lewis Binford, new archaeology is characterized most by its shift to a more scientific approach to conducting anthropological research.
 In addition to helping bring New Archaeology to the forefront of American anthropological theory, Deetz is also credited with establishing historical archaeology as a legitimate discipline, and defining its role within anthropology.

+Title meaning

+The phrase in small things forgotten refers to the significance of seemingly trivial everyday objects that often vanish from traditional historical narratives—artifacts overlooked in historical documents but found in archaeological contexts.
+The title echoes a phrase found in a 1658 probate inventory in Plymouth, Massachusetts, in which the appraiser concluded: “In small things forgotten, eight shillings six pence,” acknowledging that not everything of value had been accounted for.

+In the book, Deetz argues that “small things” — pottery shards, door hinges, gravestones, musical instrument fragments — carry stories of daily colonial life that fill the gaps between large historical events, and that these often-overlooked material remnants are essential for reconstructing a fuller, richer understanding of human life.